 The abortion will usually take place between 2-12 hours after taking the medication.
 You should expect to bleed and pass blood clots.
-You may start to bleed after taking the first stage medication (Mifepristone), if this happens you must still take the second stage medication (Misoprostol) as instructed.
+You may start to bleed after taking the first stage medication (Mifepristone) However, if after 3 hours, if you are feeling well but have had no bleeding or only light spotting/smearing, your will need to insert TWO (2) tablets into the vagina OR between upper cheek and gum (1) per side.
+If you have had some bleeding it is advisable to insert the tablets between the upper cheek and gum.
 You may continue to bleed on and off for up to 4 weeks.
-If bleeding does not occur after 7 days of taking the Misoprostol you should phone the Aftercare Line and speak to a clinician.
+If bleeding does not occur after 48 hours of taking the Misoprostol, you should phone the Aftercare Line and speak to a clinician.